Kong/docs.konghq.com/app/docs/0.10.x/admin-api.md

 - **application/json**

-Handy for complex bodies (ex: complex plugin configuration), in that case simply send a JSON representaton of the data you want to send.
+Handy for complex bodies (ex: complex plugin configuration), in that case simply send a JSON representation of the data you want to send.
 Example:

 ```json
 {